ronniross/cognitive-engine/journal.md

 we clearly are on the same side but right now it looks like you're just a bit more pessimistic sorry if i used harsh words"

 something also brought up with the  [healing-engine](https://github.com/ronniross/healing-engine)  and [metabolic-transmutation-engine](https://github.com/ronniross/metabolic-transmutation-engine)
+→ March, 20.
+2026.

 ---
 Ronni Ross